Warishawaqar/githubdemo/README.md

-DEMO
+DEMO!

-First time using GitHub, know nothing about it.
+This is my first time using GitHub, and I know nothing about it.
 If anyone can help me, it would be greatly appreciated.